- - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 4. Pupils should be taught to:

-a) identify, select and use a range of appropriate sources of information including oral accounts, documents, printed sources, the media, artefacts, pictures, photographs, music, museums, buildings and sites, and ICT-based sources as a basis for independent historical enquiries
+a) identify, select and use a range of appropriate sources of information including oral accounts, documents, printed sources, the media,

 b) evaluate the sources used, select and record information relevant to the enquiry and reach conclusions.